Form preview

 What is the Bloodborne Pathogen Exposure Report?

-The Bloodborne Pathogen Exposure Report serves as a crucial document for students and employees at Northeast Wisconsin Technical College (NWTC), aimed at efficiently documenting incidents of exposure to blood or other potentially infectious materials (OPIM).
-This report is designed to ensure that proper procedures are followed in the event of exposure incidents, which may occur in various healthcare and educational settings.
+The Bloodborne Pathogen Exposure Report is a crucial document designed for students and staff at Northeast Wisconsin Technical College (NWTC).
+It plays a pivotal role in reporting incidents of exposure to blood or other potentially infectious materials (OPIM).
+This report is essential for documenting exposure incidents, ensuring that appropriate actions are taken, and maintaining safety protocols.

 Purpose and Benefits of the Bloodborne Pathogen Exposure Report